DairMaxat/IDA_project/README.md

-introproject.ipynb this is part i did in first 5 week
+introproject.ipynb this is part i did in first 5 weeks

-introproject_part2.ipynb This is the second part for endterm
+introproject_part2.ipynb This is the second part for Endterm

 By the final exam, I will have completed the entire analysis and written a conclusion.